abdiwoli/somShop/README.md

 •	backend/ - Contains the Node.js and Express server code.
 •	frontend/ - Contains the React code for the frontend.
 Backend Overview
-The backend of SomShop is built using Node.js and Express, focusing on efficient management of files, user authentication, product management, and order processing.
+SomShop's backend is built using Node.js and Express, focusing on efficient file management, user authentication, product management, and order processing.
 File Manager
 The backend/file-manager directory is an extended version of the alx-files_manager project, enhanced with additional features to support SomShop.

 Directory structure:

 backend/file-manager/
 ├── README.md
 ├── babel.config.js